oracle/oci-grafana-metrics/docs/linux.md

 ![Screen Shot 2018-12-19 at 3.00.10 PM](images/Screen%20Shot%202018-12-19%20at%203.00.10%20PM.png)

-## Install Grafana and the OCI Data Source for Grafana Plugin
+## Install Grafana and the OCI Metrics Plugin for Grafana

-To [install the data source](https://grafana.com/plugins/oci-datasource/installation) make sure you are running [Grafana 3.0](https://grafana.com/get) or later.
+To [install OCI Metrics Plugin](https://grafana.com/grafana/plugins/oci-metrics-datasource/) make sure you are running [Grafana 8**](https://grafana.com/get).
 Use the [grafana-cli tool](http://docs.grafana.org/plugins/installation/) to install the Oracle Cloud Infrastructure Data Source for Grafana from the command line:

 ```
-grafana-cli plugins install oci-datasource
+grafana-cli plugins install oci-metrics-datasource
 ```

-**NOTE** Today the latest version of the plugin is available only with the manual installation
+**NOTE** Today the latest version of the plugin 3.x.x is available only with Grafana CLI.
+We will release it's binary on [its Github repo](https://github.com/oracle/oci-grafana-plugin) very soon.

 The plugin will be installed into your Grafana plugins directory, which by default is located at /var/lib/grafana/plugins.
 [Here is more information on the CLI tool](http://docs.grafana.org/plugins/installation/).

-### Manual installation
+### Manual installation for previous Grafana Server versions(<8)
 Alternatively, you can manually download the .tar file and unpack it into your /grafana/plugins directory.
 To do so, change to the Grafana plugins directory: `cd /usr/local/var/lib/grafana/plugins`.
-Download the OCI Grafana Plugin: wget `https://github.com/oracle/oci-grafana-plugin/releases/download/v2.2.3/plugin.tar`.
+Download the OCI Grafana Plugin: wget `https://github.com/oracle/oci-grafana-plugin/releases/download/<v.version#>/plugin.tar`.
 Create a directory and install the plugin: `mkdir oci && tar -C oci -xvf plugin.tar` and then remove the tarball: `rm plugin.tar`.

 >  **Additional step for Grafana 7**.
-Open the grafana configuration  *grafana.ini* file and add the `allow_loading_unsigned_plugins = "oci-datasource"`in the *plugins* section.
+Make sure plugin version is <= 2.2.4 .
+Open the grafana configuration  *grafana.ini* file and add the `allow_loading_unsigned_plugins = "oci-datasource"` in the *plugins* section.

 *Example*
 ```